Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 #### C9
 The system is constrained by the maximum payload size afforded by LoRaWAN.
 Depending on the spreading factor, the maximum payload size can range from 51 bytes to 222 bytes.
    - The data contained in the LoRaWAN frames will never exceed 3 bytes, this constraint is met.

+#### M2
+Wireless Communication: The sensor shall communicate with the server wirelessly.

+ - This measure of success has been met because, despite the low range of the LoRaWAN network, data is still transmitted effectively to the cloud server.

+#### M3
+Local Space Availability Retention: **No longer relevant:** The sensor shall track the number of vehicles in a parking lot locally.

+ - This measure of success is not relevant to the current system.
+Each end device doesn't need to know how many spots are available in a parking lot.
+The sensor only needs to keep track of the delta of cars that have passed by it.

+#### M4
+Space Availability Retention: The system shall keep a local count of vehicles that enter or exit a parking lot.

+ - This measure of success has been met because the ESP32 can reliably update and store to nonvolatile storage the current delta of cars that have entered or exited the lot at the point the ESP32 is set up.

 ### Interpretation
 The experimentation does not indicate that this subsystem, in its current state, is suitable for campus-wide scale.